All I Wanna Do (The Beach Boys song): Influence

 "All I Wanna Do" anticipated the reverb-saturated production styles of acts such as Panda Bear, whose 2007 album Person Pitch led critics to rediscover the song in light of the Beach Boys' continued influence on contemporary indie music.

 "All I Wanna Do" has been cited as a point of origin of the dream pop, shoegaze, and chillwave genres.
 It is further regarded as "the first chillwave song".
 American Songwriters Catherine Wathall supported that the song contained a "chillwave essence", while the publication Future Music listed the song as part of a "beginner's guide" to chillwave.

 Critic Jim Allen, who cites the Beach Boys as the "godfathers" of dream pop, says that the song's unprecedented "cinematic dream sequence" production style marks the point "where the dream pop family tree starts to come into focus."
 However, because the group were predominantly known for hit singles such as "Kokomo" during the 1980s, critics had largely disregarded the band's 1970s recording output, and the Beach Boys' impact on the genre was not widely acknowledged until after the 2000s.
 Allen goes on to draw connections between the sound of "All I Wanna Do" and acts such as the Radio Dept., M83, Panda Bear, Beach House, A Sunny Day in Glasgow, and Au Revoir Simone.

 Writing in Record Collector, Jamie Atkins said that the song ranks among the Beach Boys' "most subtly influential – makers of ambrosial lo-fi, from Galaxie 500 to Ariel Pink to Panda Bear, owe plenty to its reverb-heavy sound."
 In his retrospective review of Sunflower, Pitchforks Hefner Macauley acknowledged the song as a work of "proto-shoegaze".
 Katie Cameron of Paste concurred that the song was an "undeniably cool shoegazing precursor", while The Guardians Dave Simpson argued that it effectively invented the shoegaze genre, "20 years before its time."

 Live performances

-The Beach Boys never performed the song in concert.
-In 2015, Mike Love's touring version of the Beach Boys briefly began playing the song live for the first time.
+In 2015, the Beach Boys briefly began playing the song live for the first time.